AdroitTechie/AdroitTechie/README.md

-Computer Science Engineering Student 🚀 from VIT, Amaravathi India, I love ❤️ to learn new technologies & concepts and build cool stuff with them.
-Currently, I'm in my Final year of Bachelor of Engineering 💻 and I'm open to work for internships; 👨🏻‍💻
+Computer Science Engineering Student 🚀 at Vellore Institute of Technology.
+I love ❤️ to learn new technologies & concepts and build cool stuff with them and I like to develop new skills and utilize them to expand my knowledge in the technical field.
+Currently, I'm in my Final year of Bachelor of Engineering. 💻 I actively look for new learning opportunities everyday as they help me progress as a professional and a person.👨

 Talking about me:

 - 🔭 I’m currently working on various Python and data Science projects.
-- 🌱 I’m currently learning some javaScript Frameworks.
 - 🔥 My interests are Problem Solving, Product development, Web-Dev. etc..
 - 💼 I’m pursuing a Bachelor's degree in computer science and engineering.
 - 👯 I Would love to collaborate on anything related to Technical stuff.